Onboarding a New Component for Testing and Merge Automation

 , ensure that thetide/merge-blocker

 label exists on the repository.
 Otherwise, the periodic-openshift-release-merge-blockers job would fail.
-See how to create a label at Github’s documentation. - All repositories need the Openshift CI GitHub App installed.
+See how to create a label at Github’s documentation. - All repositories need the Openshift CI and the Openshift Merge Bot GitHub Apps installed.
 Go to the app and click Configure.
-We plan to eventually replace the bot accounts entirely with that app, but that work is not yet done.
+Repeat the process for the second app.
+We plan to eventually replace the bot accounts entirely with these apps, but that work is not yet done.
+Both of them are required for automations to work properly, if one is missing you might experience failures in tests like pull-ci-openshift-release-check-gh-automation

 Prow Configuration